 There's one question to ask here: do you need an S Pen, or are you okay without one?
 That's going to make up your mind right from the top.
 If you're already a Note fan, there's no substitute for just getting the latest and greatest Note — and when you get the Note 10+, you'll be incredibly happy with everything that it offers.
 At that point, you probably won't care that it's so expensive either.

 But if you're drawn to the Note 10+ for its size and capabilities, regardless of whether it has the stylus, then you should strongly consider the Galaxy S10+ instead.
 It's functionally the same as the Note 10+ — you just have a slightly smaller screen and correspondingly smaller battery.
-But in return, you get a headphone jack — and you'll pay a couple of hundred dollars less for the phone.
+But in return, you get a headphone jack — and you'll pay at least a hundred dollars less for the phone.
 That makes the Galaxy S10+ an incredible value for anyone who doesn't rely on the S Pen.

 Biggest and best

-One for the stylus fans.
+One for the stylus fans

 This is the biggest and best phone Samsung has ever made, and it has the S Pen that Note fans crave.
 Outside of the stylus, it isn't particularly unique compared to the S10+, though.

-An easy default choice.
+An easy default choice

 For anyone that's not a big S Pen fan, the Galaxy S10+ will be an excellent choice.
 It does everything the Note 10+ does in a slightly smaller package, for hundreds of dollars less.